schmudde/blog/content/posts/2022-02-25-info-warfare-without-limits.md

 If your nation aspires to a political system without a trace of autocracy, removing nuclear technology is the only choice.
 That's the radical vision the Ukrainians embraced in 1994; they remain one of the few nuclear nations to ever give up their armaments.

-As Ukraine attempted to shed its 20th century legacy, it was sucked into a 21st century conflict.
-Most of the fighting over the last eight years of the Russo-Ukraine War has happened in cyberspace.[^estonia]
+As Ukraine attempted to shed its 20th century legacy, the country was sucked into a 21st century conflict; most of the fighting over the last eight years of the Russo-Ukraine War has happened in cyberspace.[^estonia]

 [^estonia]: This parallels the Estonian push into cyberspace.
 Partially due to the geopolitical tensions of being an ex-Soviet state, Estonia created an advanced e-state and [become a leader in cybersecurity](https://icds.ee/en/how-estonia-uses-cybersecurity-to-strengthen-its-position-in-nato/).

-The future has arrived and Ukraine is paving the way.
-If we fail to see the last eight years as anything less than eight years of continuous war, we fail to take the theater of cyberspace seriously.

-Politicians must take technology more seriously.
-A cyberweapon's blast radius can encompass the entire world and the fallout can manifest in an incredible loss of life.
-Conversely, technologists must recognize the politics embodied by their technologies.[^web3-2] And we must all swim in more diverse political waters if we hope to defeat autocratic power and build a lasting peace.
+The attacks have only intensified since the start of the 2022 invasion.
+The release of malwares in Ukraine such as [Foxblade](https://threatpost.com/microsoft-ukraine-foxblade-trojan-hours-before-russian-invasion/178702/) and [HermeticWiper](https://www.eset.com/int/about/newsroom/press-releases/research/eset-research-ukraine-hit-by-destructive-attacks-before-and-during-the-russian-invasion-with-hermet/) seemed to intentionally coincide with the initial onslaught.
+Since then, [at least 100 additional malware deployments](https://www.ictsecuritymagazine.com/articoli/cyber-attacchi-escalation-tra-russia-e-ucraina-negli-ultimi-anni/) have been detected across a variety of Ukrainian industries.
+This includes [at least two additional cyberattacks on Ukraine's power grid](https://www.technologyreview.com/2022/04/12/1049586/russian-hackers-tried-to-bring-down-ukraines-power-grid-to-help-the-invasion/).[^industroyer] The news outlet [KyivPost](https://twitter.com/KyivPost/status/1496775905192161280) reports "constant cyberattacks" as government websites have struggled to stay online.

+[^industroyer]: The malware used in 2022 was a variation of the malware used in the 2016 power grid attack.
+The original was called *Industroyer* and the 2022 version was deemed *Industroyer2*.

+Mykhailo Fedorov, Ukrainian deputy minister and minister for digital transformation, has launched an online [hacker recruitment effort](https://twitter.com/FedorovMykhailo/status/1497642156076511233) in response.
+[The official Telegram group](https://t.me/itarmyofukraine2022) has swelled to more than 280,000 volunteers and the initiative has organized an array of defensive and offensive missions.

+Independent hacking groups have also initiated a handful of attacks within Russia and Belarus.
+Notable among the subsequent [bank leaks](https://twitter.com/YourAnonNews/status/1498141037138780161) and [train shutdowns](https://twitter.com/cpartisans/status/1497930273425661958), Anonymous [took control of several Russian television channels](https://twitter.com/YourAnonNews/status/1500613013510008836) like Russia 24, Channel One, and Moscow 24 to broadcast footage of the war in Ukraine.

+War is chaotic and cyberwar intensifies the chaos.
+The combatants can come from anywhere while a cyberweapon's origin and blast radius is indeterminate.
+Like a nuclear bomb, the fallout from conflict can easily spread across national borders and stoke global hostilities.

+Technologists must help politicians and society-at-large understand what is at stake.
+The first step is acknowledging the politics embedded within our technologies.[^embedded] If we hope to clearly express our intentions, we must understand the medium through which they travel.
+And if our intention is a lasting peace, we must eliminate the tools of autocratic power.

-[^web3-2]: For example, a myopic Web3 that only seeks to recreate capitalist constructions in cyberspace will only recreate today's issues in a different form.
+[^embedded]: For example, a myopic Web3 that only seeks to recreate capitalist constructions in cyberspace will only recreate today’s issues in a different form.

+*The final five paragraphs of this entry was updated on 23/April/2022 to better reflect the ongoing war in Ukraine.*